developer-program/engineering-track/docs/security/owasp-top-10.md

 ## Prevention

 - Provide more general error messages.
 Instead of `Wrong password!`, display `Invalid email/password`.
+- Display custom error page instead of displaying the stack trace to the user.
 - **Security hardening**.
 Remove all unnecessary features, components, services, pages, accounts, privileges, frameworks, etc. This will help reduce the application's surface of vulnerability.
 The fewer functions a system has, the more secure it is.
 - Have an automated process for setting up configurations, so that all environments can be configured identically with minimal effort.